Maestro (2021 film): Plot

-In Goa, a blind pianist named Arun meets Sophie to buy her piano but offers to play it in her father's restaurant.
+In Goa, Arun is a pianist who fakes his blindness to hone his focus on music and ignore his surroundings.
+He meets Sophie to buy her piano but offers to play it in her father's restaurant.
 Overtime, Arun and Sophie grow close and begin a relationship.
-It is revealed that Arun is faking his blindness to hone his focus on music and ignore his surroundings.
 Mohan, a retired actor and construction business owner, has recently married a younger woman, Simran, and has a grown-up daughter, Pavitra from a previous marriage.
 One day, Mohan is impressed with Arun's performance at the restaurant and hires him for a private concert in occasion of his wedding anniversary.
 Mohan lies to Simran that he will not return from Bangalore until that evening, intending to surprise her.

 The next day when Arun visits Mohan's apartment, Simran says he is not home but Arun asks her to confirm with him.
 Seeing their neighbour Mrs. D'Souza watching them and trusting that Arun is blind, Simran invites him in and pretends as if she has called Mohan.
 As Arun plays the piano for a stressed Simran, he glimpses a corpse lying on the floor.
 Arun realizes that the body is Mohan's and discovers Bobby, Simran's paramour, hiding in the washroom.
 Arun feigns ignorance while Simran and Bobby clean the crime scene and stuff Mohan's corpse into a suitcase, which a disguised Bobby takes away.
 It is revealed in a flashback that Mohan discovered Simran and Bobby's extra-marital affair when he arrived home, which led to his death.
 Arun leaves when Simran uses voice recordings to pretend that Mohan has come and is leaving to deal with a property issue along with ₹1 crore.

 Shortly after, Arun attempts to report the murder at a police station, only to learn Bobby is an inspector stationed there.
 He becomes conflicted over what to do, concerning Sophie.
 Mohan is found in a car, seemingly murdered for the money he was carrying with him.
 A man is arrested for the crime after he finds Mohan's watch.
 Arun plays at Mohan's condolence ceremony, where Mrs. D'Souza tells SI Srinivas Naik that she had seen someone (Bobby) visiting Simran even before Mohan and Arun.
 After Srinivas notifies Bobby, he informs Simran and she later pushes Mrs. D'Souza off the balcony.
 Arun witnesses this as he comes to teach piano to Pavitra, but is forced to continue playing blind.
 Police conclude that Mrs. D'Souza slipped off the balcony as the floor was wet.